Infrequently Noted

 This eliminates React, Angular, and Ember from consideration without a single line of code being written; a tremendous savings of time and effort.

 Another example is lock-in.
 Do systems support interoperability across tools and frameworks?
 Or will porting to a different system require a total rewrite?
 A decent proxy for this choice is Web Components support.
 Teams looking to avoid lock-in can remove systems that do not support Web Components as an export and import format from consideration.
-This will still leave many contenders, but management can rest assured they will not leave the team high-and-dry.[13] ↩︎
+This will still leave many contenders, but management can rest assured they will not leave the team high-and-dry.[14]

 5. The stories we hear when interviewing members of these teams have an unmistakable buck-passing flavour.
-Engineers will claim (without evidence) that React is a great[12] choice for their blog/e-commerce/marketing-microsite because "it needs to be interactive" -- by which they mean it has a Carousel and maybe a menu and some parallax scrolling.
+Engineers will claim (without evidence) that React is a great[13] choice for their blog/e-commerce/marketing-microsite because "it needs to be interactive" — by which they mean it has a Carousel and maybe a menu and some parallax scrolling.
 None of this is an argument for React per se, but it can sound plausible to managers who trust technical staff about technical matters.

 For their part, contemporary product managers seem to spend a great deal of time doing things that do not have any relationship to managing the essential qualities of their products.
 Most need help making sense of the RUM data already available to them.
 Few are in touch with the device and network realities of their current and future (🤞) users.
 PMs that clearly articulate critical-user-journeys for their teams are like hen's teeth.
-And I can count on one hand teams that have run bakeoffs — without resorting to binary. ↩︎
+And I can count on one hand teams that have run bakeoffs — without resorting to binary.

 6. It's no exaggeration to say that team leaders encountering evidence that their React (or Angular, etc.) technology choices are letting down users and the business go through some things.
-Follow-the-herd choice-making is, after all, an adaptation to prevent their specific decisions from standing out.
-Tall poppies and all that.
-But when the evidence is incontrovertible, needs must.
-This creates cognitive dissonance.

-Few teams are so entitled and callous that they will wallow in denial.
+Few teams are so entitled and callous that they wallow in denial.
 Most want to improve.
 They don't come to work every day to make a bad product; they just thought the herd knew more than they did.
 It's disorienting when that turns out not to be true.
 That's more than understandable.

 Leaders in this situation work through the stages of grief in ways that speak to their character.